pixeljuggle/curriculum-vitae/README.md

 **UX / UI Designer** | Dec 2020 – Dec 2021

 - Designed and prototyped a new BMS application in Figma, working closely with the R&D team to deliver a customer-ready product within strict deadlines.

+---

+### Education

+**Manchester Codes — Software Development Bootcamp** | Feb 2021

+Intensive 24-week course covering the full MERN stack with a focus on TDD, Pair Programming, and OOP.